43 Interesting Facts About The Pennsylvania Colony For Kids

 1. In 1775, Philadelphia hosted the Second Continental Congress.

 1. The Second Continental Congress signed the United States Declaration of Independence at Independence Hall in Philadelphia, Pennsylvania on 4th July 1776.
+This is considered to be one of the most important Independence Day facts for kids.
 The Liberty Bell, a famous symbol of freedom in the US, was created in 1752 for the Pennsylvania State House, which is presently called Independence Hall.

 1. The declaration of independence led to the American Revolutionary War.
 Valley Forge in Pennsylvania was a major camp for General George Washington and his army during the war.